Frequently Asked Questions

 What are SPU Partner Programs?

-SPU Partner Programs are semester-based programs that are hosted by third party organizations or universities and are eligible for all financial aid, including SPU grants and scholarships.
+SPU has selected a number of semester-based programs that are hosted by third party providers or direct-enrollment at foreign universities.
+Students pay SPU tuition and an applicable additional fee that is determined by the program location and cost.
+Students are eligible for state and federal aid, private scholarships, and SPU grants and scholarships.
 Check out our directory of SPU Partner Programs.

 Can I afford to study abroad?

 Prices for studying abroad vary depending on length and type of program.
 Students can participate in short term Global Seminars and the tuition for the courses taken abroad are part of normal SPU tuition.
 Extra costs will include the travel portion of the trip.
 For summer progtrams, the cost is often not much more expensive than taking the credits on campus.

 Consequently, depending on location, you can study abroad for a quarter for about the same cost as staying on campus by attending third party provider programs or directly enrolling at a foreign university.
 Many are 'semester' rather than 'quarter' programs, so the number of credits your student will be bringing back are over and above those earned in a typical quarter.
 Extra costs will include airline tickets and any personal expenses or travel the student undertakes while abroad.